Abteilung ISM / ILO - Bereich Seearbeitsrecht

 - Collective bargaining agreements

-According to Standard A2.2, the Maritime Labour Convention stipulates that seafarers have to receive their wages and the corresponding payslip at least monthly.
+According to Standard A2.2 of the Maritime Labour Convention and Section 39 of the "Seearbeitsgesetz" (maritime labour act), seafarers have a legal right to their monthly wages from their employer.
 German law regulates the regular payment of wages in the "Seearbeitsgesetz" (maritime labour act).

-Seafarers are entitled to have their wage or a part of it transferred to family members or other people.
+You can have your wage or a part of it transferred to family members or other people.
 If the wage is paid in a different currency, the shipowner has to adhere to the official currency exchange rate.

-- the shipowning company is a member of the tariff community of the German Shipowners' Association (VDR) and individual seafarers are members of the ver.di trade union (known as "double tariff"), or
+- the shipping company is a member of the collective bargaining agreement community of the German Shipowners' Association (VDR) and the respective seafarer is a member of the ver.di trade union, or

-- the individual seafarer’s employment agreement provides for the application of a tariff agreement.
+- the individual seafarer’s employment agreement (SEA) provides for the application of a collective bargaining agreement.

-If a seafarer is unfit to work due to illness or injury the shipowner must continue to pay wages for 16 weeks.
-On commercially operated seagoing ships under German flag the wages have to be paid in full for six weeks.
-From the 7th week the wages are reduced to the amount of the illness benefit paid by the statutory health insurance (70 per cent of the average wage, not more than 90 per cent of the latest net wages).
-Seafarers who are members of the German statutory health insurance receive the illness benefit from there.
+If a seafarer is unfit to work due to illness or injury, the shipowner must continue to pay wages for 16 weeks.
+On seagoing ships under German flag, the wages have to be paid in full for six weeks.
+From the 7th week, the wages are reduced to the amount of the "illness benefit" paid by the statutory health insurance (70 % of the average wage, not more than 90 % of the latest net wages).
+Seafarers who are members of the German statutory health insurance receive the "illness benefit" from their insurance.

-If a shipowner or employer does not fulfil or only insufficiently fulfils his or her obligation to pay wages, crew memebers on seagoing ships under German flag have several options to take action, among which are the following:
+If a shipowner or employer does not fulfil or only insufficiently fulfils his or her obligation to pay wages, crew members on sea-going ships under German flag have several options to take action, among which are the following:

-- They make use of their right to complain
+- They make use of their comprehensive right to complain

 - They assert their maritime lienor's rights.
 We have compiled an Information on maritime lienor's rights according to German law.

-- the seafarer’s full name, date of birth or age, and birthplace,
+- the seafarer’s full name, date of birth and birthplace,

 - the shipowner’s name and address,